WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.3.1 (09-07-2020) =
+- Improved: background process for processing images
+- Improved: no permanent updating of the social network image
+- Bugfix: Flush rewrite rules after an update

 = 1.3.0 (08-19-2020) =
 - New API